amoe/acceleratedcpp/exercise-notes.md

 > Reimplement the gen_sentence program using two vectors: One will hold the
 > fully unwound, generated sentence, and the other will hold the rules and will
 > be used as a stack.
 Do not use any recursive calls.

+Think about how this works -- that's why you can't rewrite it using a vector<string>
+it must be a vector<rule>
+Because

+First: <sentence>

+next:
+the <noun-phrase>

+x = [the]

+stack = noun-phrase verb location

+So this is actually quite devious.
+You can use the vector as a stack.

+You can use pop_back() to remove the last element which is an efficient operation.

+HOWEVER -- your sentence is going to be in the wrong order -- why?
+Because words will get put on to the stack and the last word will be processed first.

+I find it easier to use rbegin() and rend() to reverse the rule when it's being added to the stack.
+This makes the semantics like a queue.